Surgery to Treat Reflux

 - Stop smoking!
 Smoking dramatically increases reflux.

 If these conserative measures do not adequately address LPR, there are medications one can take.
-Such medications include proton pump inhibitors like Prilosec, Nexium, or Prevacid (which are over-the-counter) as well as protonix, aciphex, etc as well as H2-blockers like zantac, pepcid, axid, etc. Be aware that these medications typically only work for acid reflux.
+Such medications include proton pump inhibitors like Prilosec, Nexium, or Prevacid (which are over-the-counter) as well as protonix, aciphex, etc as well as H2-blockers like zantac (pulled off market as of 2021), pepcid, axid, etc. Be aware that these medications typically only work for acid reflux.
 If you are suffering from non-acidic reflux, surgery usually is required.

 At a certain point, tests may be obtained to further evaluate a patient's reflux and is required prior to surgical consideration.